scottwoodall/django-devrecargar/README.md

 1. Easier for remote workflows where you are SSH'ed into a development server making changes but viewing the site with a browser on your local PC.

 ### Installation ###

-`pip install django-devrecargar`
+    pip install django-devrecargar

 ### Usage ###
 1. Add `devrecargar` to `INSTALLED_APPS` in `settings.py`
-1. Add an entry to your `urls.py`:
+1. Add an entry to `urls.py`:

         url(r'^devrecargar/', include('devrecargar.urls', namespace='devrecargar'))
-1. Add a javascript snippet to your base template:
+1. Add a javascript snippet to a base template:

          <script>{% include "devrecargar/devrecargar.js" %}</script>